 As detectives adjusted to virus precautions and rolled with an unexpected Supreme Court ruling that upended the way Oklahoma prosecutes criminal justice, 79 Tulsans were killed.
 The 83 homicides recorded in 2017 stands as Tulsa's highest annual count in the past 30 years.

 About a dozen deaths this year were considered justifiable homicides.
-Fewer than 10 homicides were resolved by the deaths of the offenders, and five were carried out by law enforcement officers, one of whom has since been indicted.
+Fewer than 10 homicides were resolved by the deaths of the offenders, and five were carried out by law enforcement officers.

 According to data the Tulsa World has compiled since 1989, victim statistics remained relatively average this year in context of the past decade, including the ratios of victim genders, races and methods of their deaths.
 But some trends have left investigators scratching their heads.